microsoft/IoT-For-Beginners/2-farm/lessons/4-migrate-your-plant-to-the-cloud/README.md

 ## What is the cloud?

-Before the cloud, when a company wants to provide services to their employees (such as databases or file storage), or to the public (such as websites), they would build and run a data center.
+Before the cloud, when a company wanted to provide services to their employees (such as databases or file storage), or to the public (such as websites), they would build and run a data center.
 This ranged from a room with a small number of computers, to a building with many computers.
 The company would manage everything, including:

 * Buying computers
 * Hardware maintenance
 * Power and cooling
 * Networking
 * Security, including securing the building and securing the software on the computers
-* Software installation and updates.
+* Software installation and updates

 This could be very expensive, require a wide range of skilled employees, and be very slow to change when needed.
 For example, if an online store needed to plan for a busy holiday season, they would need to plan months in advance to buy more hardware, configure it, install it and install the software to run their sales process.
 After the holiday season was over and sales dropped back down, they would be left with computers they've paid for sitting idle till the next busy season.